• Skip to primary navigation

 Notes and substitutions

-• Peppers: You can use jalapeño, serrano, or Korean peppers (the smaller variety is hotter).
+• Chili Peppers: You can use jalapeño, serrano, long hot peppers, or Korean peppers (the smaller variety is hotter).
 Shishito peppers will add crunch and color without being spicy.
-Cooking the peppers over high heat or removing their seeds reduces the spiciness and improves their flavor.
-You can also soak them in hot water to reduce the heat after slicing them.
+You can remove their seeds and soak them in hot water to reduce the heat.

 Korean peppers, jalapeno peppers, serrano peppers, Korean hot peppers, and shishito peppers.